Engaging with political parties

 NHS Providers at 2017 party conferences

-This autumn NHS Providers will be attending the Conservative, Labour and Liberal Democrat party conferences, holding a series of roundtables and meetings to represent members’ views, continue our dialogue with each party and to explore how the NHS can respond to challenges faced across the system.
+NHS Providers attended the Conservative, Labour and Liberal Democrat party conferences and held a series of roundtables and meetings to represent members’ views, continue our dialogue with each party and to explore how the NHS can respond to challenges faced across the system.

 Valuing the NHS workforce.

-Our roundtables at Labour and Conservative party conferences will focus on how we recognise the value of the NHS workforce and proactively address the challenges it faces over the course of the new parliament.
+Our roundtables at Labour and Conservative party conferences focused on how we recognise the value of the NHS workforce and proactively address the challenges it faces over the course of the new parliament.

 CAMHS and the mental health workforce

-In partnership with the The Royal College of Psychiatrists, our roundtable at Liberal Democrat party conference will look at child and adolescent mental health services (CAMHS) and the mental health workforce.
+In partnership with the The Royal College of Psychiatrists, our roundtable at Liberal Democrat party conference looked at child and adolescent mental health services (CAMHS) and the mental health workforce.

-Roundtables will take place at the following dates and times:
+Roundtables took place at the following dates and times: